Angola: Natural resources

 The Economist reported in 2008 that diamonds and oil make up 60% of Angola's economy, almost all of the country's revenue and all of its dominant exports.
 Growth is almost entirely driven by rising oil production which surpassed 1.4 Moilbbl/d in late 2005 and was expected to grow to 2 Moilbbl/d by 2007.
 Control of the oil industry is consolidated in Sonangol Group, a conglomerate owned by the Angolan government.
 In December 2006, Angola was admitted as a member of OPEC.
+In 2022, the country produced an average of 1.165 million barrels of oil per day, according to Agência Nacional de Petróleo, Gás e Biocombustíveis (ANPG), the national oil, gas and biofuels agency.

-According to the Heritage Foundation, a conservative American think tank, oil production from Angola has increased so significantly that Angola now is China's biggest supplier of oil.
 "China has extended three multi-billion dollar lines of credit to the Angolan government; two loans of $2 billion from China Exim Bank, one in 2004, the second in 2007, as well as one loan in 2005 of $2.9 billion from China International Fund Ltd."

-Growing oil revenues also created opportunities for corruption: according to a recent Human Rights Watch report, 32 billion US dollars disappeared from government accounts in 2007–2010.
+Growing oil revenues also created opportunities for corruption: according to a recent Human Rights Watch report, US$32 billion disappeared from government accounts in 2007–2010.
 Furthermore, Sonangol, the state-run oil company, controls 51% of Cabinda's oil.
 Due to this market control, the company ends up determining the profit received by the government and the taxes it pays.
 The council of foreign affairs states that the World Bank mentioned that Sonangol is a taxpayer, it carries out quasi-fiscal activities, it invests public funds, and, as concessionaire, it is a sector regulator.
 This multifarious work program creates conflicts of interest and characterises a complex relationship between Sonangol and the government that weakens the formal budgetary process and creates uncertainty as regards the actual fiscal stance of the state."

 In 2002, Angola demanded compensation for oil spills allegedly caused by Chevron Corporation, the first time it had fined a multinational corporation operating in its waters.

 Operations in its diamond mines include partnerships between state-run Endiama and mining companies such as ALROSA which operate in Angola.

 Access to biocapacity in Angola is higher than world average.
 In 2016, Angola had 1.9 global hectares of biocapacity per person within its territory, slightly more than world average of 1.6 global hectares per person.
-In 2016, Angola used 1.01 global hectares of biocapacity per person - their ecological footprint of consumption.
+In 2016, Angola used 1.01 global hectares of biocapacity per person – their ecological footprint of consumption.
 This means they use about half as much biocapacity as Angola contains.
 As a result, Angola is running a biocapacity reserve.